Patient Safety Indicators — Agency for Healthcare Research and Quality

 - Postoperative hip fracture.
 Broken hip after surgery.

 - Postoperative physiologic and metabolic derangements.
-Unexpected blood values after surgery.
+Electrolyte and fluid imbalance after surgery.

 - Postoperative respiratory failure.
-Breathing failure after an operation.
+Breathing failure after surgery.

 - Postoperative pulmonary embolism or deep vein thrombosis.
-Blood clots that travel to the lungs or blood clots that form in the deep veins.
+Deep blood clots in the lungs or legs after surgery.

 - Postoperative wound dehiscence.
-Reopening of a surgical incision.
+Reopening of a surgical incision or breakdown of an incision in the abdominal area.

 - Pressure ulcer.
 The breakdown of skin tissue, not present on hospital admission, caused by sitting or lying in the same position for a long period of time.